Natural Resources and Society (NRS)

 Scholarly work; learning objectives include development and formal proposal of a specific project and conducting the project or research with the guidance of a faculty mentor.

-Concept and techniques of environmental education with emphasis on informal education settings such as residential and day-use environmental education centers, nature centers, visitor centers.
+Concept and techniques of environmental education with emphasis on informal education settings, such as residential and day-use environmental education centers, nature centers, and visitor centers.
 Field trip may be required.
-(Spring only)
+Typically Offered: Spring.

 Historical and legal aspects of the wilderness and protected area concepts; conceptual and applied approaches, considering both ecological and sociological elements; recent research.
-(Spring, alt/years)
+Typically Offered: Spring and Varies.

 Independently plan and conduct a thesis project; write and defend the thesis under supervision of an advisor.